AMERICA'S THEATER CAMPUS

 Risk, Fail, and Risk Again.

 Six dormitory cottages are each home to approximately a dozen students in double or single rooms.
 All rooms include beds, desks, dressers, and closets and are fully accessible.
 Each floor has private bathrooms and shower rooms.
 Every cottage has a common living space to study, socialize, or even stage a scene.
+Our 2023 Theatermakers are housed on Mitchell College's Campus; click here for more information.

 Three meals a day are served on-site by our resident chefs.
 Special consideration is given to accommodate dietary restrictions and the cafeteria offers continual access to snacks and beverages, essential for late-night playwriting sessions.

 NTI students are provided local transportation for doctor appointments and frequent Target runs.
+For students part of the NTI Theatermakers program, a shuttle service to and from campus is provided.
+Students are also welcome to bring their own cars.

 SAFETY & SECURITY

 The safety and well-being of our students, faculty, and staff is the main priority of NTI.
-Students, faculty, and staff all live in campus housing accessed by key fobs.
+Students, faculty, and staff all live in housing accessed by key fobs.
 The consumption of alcohol is not permitted while participating in an NTI semester program.
-The campus is monitored nightly by professional security staff trained to respond to emergencies or help with cottage lockouts.
+The campus is monitored nightly by professional security staff trained to respond to emergencies or help with housing lockouts.

 Much of what we now take for granted in contemporary theater contains DNA that can be traced back to a green patch of land overlooking the Long Island Sound in Waterford, CT.